-The undersigned, a member firm of the New York Stock Exchange or a bank or trust company guarantees delivery to the Subscription Agent by the close of business (5:00 p.m., New York City time) on the fifth Business Day after the Expiration Date (, unless extended) of (A) a properly completed and executed Subscription Certificate and (B) payment of the full Subscription Price for Depositary Units and Preferred Units subscribed for pursuant to Basic Subscription Rights together with payment of the Subscription Price for the number of Depositary Units and Preferred Units for which the Over-Subscription Privilege is to be exercised, as subscription for such Depositary Units and Preferred Units is indicated herein or in the Subscription Certificate.
+The undersigned, a member firm of the New York Stock Exchange or a bank or trust company guarantees delivery to the Subscription Agent by the close of business (5:00 p.m., New York City time) on the fifth Business Day after the Expiration Date (March 30, 1995, unless extended) of (A) a properly completed and executed Subscription Certificate and (B) payment of the full Subscription Price for Depositary Units and Preferred Units subscribed for pursuant to Basic Subscription Rights together with payment of the Subscription Price for the number of Depositary Units and Preferred Units for which the Over-Subscription Privilege is to be exercised, as subscription for such Depositary Units and Preferred Units is indicated herein or in the Subscription Certificate.

-Number of Depositary Units and Preferred Units Pursuant to Basic Subscription Rights for which you are guaranteeing delivery of Rights and payment

-Method of Delivery [circle one] Number of Rights to be delivered: A. Through DTC B. Direct to Company
+Number of Depositary Units and Preferred Units Pursuant to Basic Subscription Rights for which you are guaranteeing delivery of Rights and payment Number of Depositary Units and Preferred Units on Over-Subscription Privilege for which you are guaranteeing delivery of Rights and payment Method of Delivery [circle one] Number of Rights to be delivered: A. Through DTC B. Direct to Company

-Please note that if you are guaranteeing for Derivation Private and forward to

-Name of Firm Authorized Signature

-Address Title

-Zip Code Name (Please Type or Print)

-Name of Registered Holder (If Applicable)

-Date